A. K. Sharma

-Sharma is considered a close aide of Prime Minister of India Narendra Modi with whom he had worked for 20 years.
+Sharma was an aide of Prime Minister of India Narendra Modi, with whom he had worked for 20 years.
 He was also CEO, Gujarat Infrastructure Development Board and has also managed multiple Vibrant Gujarat summits.
 He joined the Prime Minister's Office as a Joint Secretary in 2014 and was elevated to the Additional Secretary rank in 2017.

 In 2019, he moved out of the PMO to become a secretary in the Ministry of Micro, Small and Medium Enterprises but took voluntary retirement in January 2021.

 Early life and education

-Arvind Kumar Sharma was born in Uttar Pradesh’s Mau district in 1962 to Shri Shivmurti Sharma and Shrimati Sharma.
+Arvind Kumar Sharma was born in Uttar Pradesh’s Mau district to Shri Shivmurti Sharma and Shrimati Sharma.
 He completed schooling from his home district before graduating from Allahabad University.
 He pursued a master's degree in political science before joining the civil services.

 Work in Gujarat

 In 1988, Sharma became a civil servant and started his career as an IAS officer with the Gujarat cadre.
 His first posting was as a Sub-Divisional Magistrate (SDM).
 In 1995, he took charge as the District Magistrate of Mehsana.
 After Narendra Modi came to power in Gujarat in 2001, Sharma joined the Chief Minister’s Office as a Secretary and remained there till 2014 before shifting to the Centre.
-Sharma worked in the Government of Gujarat for a long duration in various positions including District Development Officer in Vadodara, Managing Director of Industrial Extension Bureau, and the CEO of Gujarat Infrastructure Development Board (GIDB).
-His contribution in setting up the Gujarat section of the dedicated freight corridor and Delhi-Mumbai Industrial Corridor as well as Dholera Special Investment Region was noted by the media and the government alike.
-Known for being a low-profile officer and a doer, Sharma is said to have coordinated the ‘Vibrant Gujarat’ Summit, a biennial investor summit that played a significant role in bringing in foreign investment to Gujarat.
-He is also said to have played a key role in getting the Tata Nano plant moved from Singur in West Bengal to Sanand in Gujarat in 2008.
-His work made him one of the closest aides of Modi.
+Sharma worked in the Government of Gujarat as District Development Officer in Vadodara, Managing Director of Industrial Extension Bureau, and the CEO of Gujarat Infrastructure Development Board (GIDB).
+He set up the Gujarat section of the dedicated freight corridor and Delhi-Mumbai Industrial Corridor as well as Dholera Special Investment Region.